sebelga/gstore-node-docs/cache.md

 #### Access the cache instance

-You can access any time the underlying gstore-cache instance and call its methods.
-You might want to cache other data than the keys or queries returned by gstore-node.
-Just call the cache set/mset/get/mset/del methods directly to manage your cache.
+You can access at any time the underlying gstore-cache instance and call its API.
+If you need to cache custom data (others than _keys_ or _queries_ managed gstore-node), just call the set/mset/get/mset/del methods directly on the cache instance.
+For more information on those methods refer to the [gstore-cache documentation](https://github.com/sebelga/gstore-cache).

 ```js
 // Anywhere in your Appication